fuhengwu2021/distributedai/chapter4-scaling-with-fully-sharded-data-parallel-fsdp/chapter4.md

 If you've been following along with the DDP examples in Chapter 3, you've seen how to scale training across multiple GPUs when the model fits on one GPU.
 Now we'll tackle the next challenge: training models that don't fit on a single GPU, even with mixed precision and activation checkpointing.

+PyTorch has three main FSDP implementations:

+1. **Original FSDP** (`FullyShardedDataParallel`): The wrapper class using a flat-parameter approach, primarily for CUDA/GPUs.
+2. **FSDP2** (`fully_shard()`): The newer per-parameter-sharding design for CUDA/GPUs, accessed via `fully_shard()`.
+This is simpler, more flexible, and is the direction PyTorch is moving for GPU training.
+3. **FSDP via SPMD** (`SpmdFullyShardedDataParallel`): An implementation for XLA/TPU devices that uses GSPMD (Generalized Single-Program Multiple-Data) for automatic parallelization.

-PyTorch has two FSDP implementations: the original `FullyShardedDataParallel` wrapper class (which uses a flat-parameter approach), and the newer per-parameter-sharding design accessed via `fully_shard()`.
-This chapter focuses on the newer design—it's simpler, more flexible, and is the direction PyTorch is moving.
-The original FSDP still works, but for new projects, you should use the per-parameter-sharding API, often called FSDP2.
+This chapter focuses on FSDP2 for GPU training—it's the recommended approach for new projects on CUDA devices.
+The original FSDP still works, but for new projects, you should use the per-parameter-sharding API.
+For TPU training, see the FSDP via SPMD section in Advanced Topics.

 ## Why FSDP Enables Larger-Than-Memory Models